SB79 Transit Oriented Development Upzoning

 Development standards

 SB 79 sets the following minimum development standards by tier and distance from a TOD stop.
-Local agencies may not apply lower height, density, or residential FAR limits than those listed below.
+With the exception of TOD Alternative Plans approved by HCD prior to July 1, 2026 and eligible exemptions, local agencies may not apply lower height, density, or residential FAR limits to qualifying residential development projects than those listed below on parcels zoned for commercial, mixed use, or residential development.

 | Distance from TOD stop | Tier 1 height | Tier 1 density | Tier 1 FAR | Tier 2 height | Tier 2 density | Tier 2 FAR |